fosenutvikling/fuHTTP-ts/README.md

     requestUrl: string, func: (req: http.IncomingMessage, res: http.ServerResponse, ...params: any[]) => void

 `requestUrl` is the pattern which the route should match against.
-The route parser is built on [snd/url-pattern](https://github.com/snd/url-pattern), supporting both optional, wildcards and regex patterns.
-Refer to `url-pattern` documentation for more information.

-Example of an url-pattern:

-        api/:id/[optional/:name]/*

 Parameters are defined using the `:` notation infront of a keyword.
-Optional segments of an url are encapsulated in `[` and `]`.

 `func` is the function to call when a HTTP-request url matches the defined pattern in `requestUrl`.
 When a route matches, the first two parameters will always be: